sasanzare/Email_Sender/README.md

 2.Prepare the recipient list:

 .Create a text file named emails.txt and enter the email addresses of the recipients, one per line.
+The structure of the emails.txt file should be as follows:

-The first line should be the sender's email address, and the second line should be the sender's email password.
+.The first line should be the sender's email address.
+.The second line should be the sender's email password.
+.The remaining lines should contain the email addresses of the recipients.

+    sender_email@example.com
+    sender_password
+    recipient1@example.com
+    recipient2@example.com
+    recipient3@example.com
 .It is recommended to use a separate Gmail account for sending emails and enable "less secure apps" access for that account.

 3.Run the script: